unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 *  Internet interface utilization
 *  Static OS information

 As with any other Linux OS, gateways can suffer from their disk space getting filled up and Gateway Engine gives you visibility on this metric by default.
-Another key metric is how much data you're sending and receiving on the network.
+Another key metric is how much data you are sending and receiving on the network.
 This is especially crucial for cellular gateways.
 Gateway Engine provides some level of statistics on bandwidth consumption.
-And in addition to information that always changes, Gateway Engine reports things like kernel version and build information so that you can quickly and easily sort and filter a fleet of gateways based on these data.
+And in addition to information that always changes, Gateway Engine reports things like kernel version and build information so you can quickly and easily sort and filter a fleet of gateways based on these data.

 # Exosite APIs
-Gateway Engine comes with the [HTTP and Provisioning](/murano/products/device_api/http/) implemented in Python as a globally importable module that, in essence, functions as the gateway *protocol layer*.
-This means that, if you choose to write your applications in Python, you won't have to spend time writing an Exosite interface library to make HTTP and Provisioning calls.
+Gateway Engine comes with the [HTTP and Provisioning](/murano/products/device_api/http/) implemented in Python as a globally importable module that, in essence, functions as the gateway protocol layer.
+This means that, if you choose to write your applications in Python, you will not have to spend time writing an Exosite interface library to make HTTP and Provisioning calls.
 This library is developed in a separate repository called `device-client`.

 ```
 # test_app.py